orhaniscoding/GOConnect/README.md

 - Contact [orhaniscoding](https://github.com/orhaniscoding) for further support.

 ### License
-Licensed under the MIT License.
+Licensed under the GPL 3.0 License.
 See [LICENSE](LICENSE) for details.

 ### FAQ
 - **Are controller and agent the same binary?** No, there are two binaries: `goconnectcontroller.exe` (controller) and `goconnect-service.exe` (agent).
-- **How do I open the Web UI?** The Web UI is automatically available at http://127.0.0.1:2537 when the agent runs.
+- **How do I open the Web UI?** The Web UI is automatically available at http://localhost:2537 when the agent runs.
 - **What if I lose the token?** Check or regenerate `secrets/controller_token.txt` on the controller.
 - **Is there tray support?** No, tray/icon support has been completely removed.
 - **Is there Linux/Mac support?** No, only Windows is supported.